 One of the most challenging aspects of the hiring process is about to occur… obtaining useful feedback from your staff during this review process.
 No matter how many employees you engage in the hiring process, it’s important that you gather the feedback in a consistent and meaningful way.

 Let’s discuss how you use candidate evaluation forms filled out by your managers and staff during the review process.

 Utilizing multiple choice, ratings or scale questions when requesting feedback may prevent receiving vague reasons they are not interested and emails that are difficult to interpret.
-While you will find feedback questionnaires helpful during the review process, you will find them even more necessary after the applicant has been interviewed.
+While you will find feedback questionnaires and interview examples helpful during the review process, you will find them even more necessary after the applicant has been interviewed.

 When each member of the hiring team contributes to the interview feedback form, you elevate the entire process.
 Each person’s perspective and expertise improves the scoring.